Dehydration in Children

 If your child presents signs of severe dehydration, vomiting, and diarrhea, take your child to the doctor for immediate care as soon as possible.
 Once your child has been evaluated by your physician, be sure to follow up on ways to prevent future dehydration.

-Learn more about how Hydralyte compares to other commonly used solutions
+Learn more about how HydraLyte

 How to Prevent Dehydration in Children?